simbleau/simbleau.github.io/_posts/2023-01-31-interactivity-with-vello.md

 {% include rive-frame.html id='demo' src=page.riveDemo statemachine='bumpy' %}
 *Attribution: 'Vehicles' example from [Rive](https://rive.app)*

-### State blending
+### State machines with state blending

-Rive has great support for state machines, even offering visual blueprinting for state machines to users.
+Rive has advanced support for state machines, even offering visual blueprinting for state machines to users.

 ![State machine blueprinting](/assets/rive-blueprinting.png)

 But something uniquely "Rive" is state blending - the `.riv` format allows two states to be blended seamlessly.
 Here's an example showcasing the capability:

 {% include rive-frame.html id='walk' src=page.riveWalkBlend statemachine='State Machine 1'%}
 *Attribution: ['Walk Cycle Blend'](https://rive.app/community/7656-14740-walk-cycle-blend/) example from [@whereisross](https://rive.app/@whereisross/), CC By 4.0*

-This is a simple linear easing from one state to the next, and feels full of potential for user experience.
+Under the hood, this is a linear easing from one state to the next, and feels full of potential for user experience.
 This feature remains unparalleled in dotLottie.

 ![Walk cycle blend](/assets/walk-blend.png)